 - a.
-The accompanying financial statements are prepared in accordance with U.S. generally accepted accounting principles on the accrual basis of accounting.
-Support revenue is recognized when earned and expenses are recognized when incurred.
-Income from contributions is recognized when received or pledged. - b.
+The accompanying financial statements are prepared in accordance with U.S. generally accepted accounting principles on the accrual basis of accounting. - b.
 The Organization considers all highly liquid instruments purchased with an original maturity of three months or less to be cash equivalents. - c.
+Investments are classified as held for investment and are stated at fair market value.
+Realized and unrealized gains or losses and investment income are reflected within investment return, net, in the statement of activities.
+Securities received as donations are recorded at fair market value and are generally sold immediately by the Organization. - d.
 The accompanying financial statements present information regarding the financial position and activities according to two classes of net assets: without donor restrictions and with donor restrictions.
 Net assets without donor restrictions may be expended for any purpose in performing the primary objectives of the Organization and may be used at the discretion of management and the board of directors.
 Net assets with donor restrictions are subject to stipulations imposed by donors or grantors.
 Some restrictions are temporary in nature; those restrictions that will be met by the passage of time or accomplishing the purpose restriction.
-Other restrictions are perpetual in nature, whereby the donor has stipulated the funds be maintained in perpetuity. - d.
+Other restrictions are perpetual in nature, whereby the donor has stipulated the funds be maintained in perpetuity. - e.
 The financial statements report certain categories of expenses that are attributable to more than one program or supporting function.
 Therefore, these expenses require allocation on a reasonable basis that is consistently applied.
-The expenses that are allocated include the Art Director's salary and office expenses which are allocated equally between program and administrative. - e.
+The expenses that are allocated include the Art Director's salary and office expenses which are allocated equally between program and administrative. - f.
 A substantial number of volunteers made significant contributions of their time to the Organization's programs.
-The value of this contributed time is not reflected in these statements since it is not susceptible to objective measurement or valuation. - f.
-Certain reclassifications may have been made to some prior year account balances in order to conform to current year presentation.
+The value of this contributed time is not reflected in these statements since it is not susceptible to objective measurement or valuation.